harveysoftwaresolutions/wingpos-api/README.md

 # wingpos-api
-This is the API definitions for wingpos
+This is the API definitions for wingpos.
 These will eventually be turned into a wiki.